jonathannen/cepa-health/README.md

 Cepa Health addresses a handful of specific needs:

 - Different levels of probes.
 The "error" is appropriate for removing a server from a Load Balancer and raising alarms.
 The "warn" level may be less serious, such as a failed Delayed Job.
 You way still wish to raise an alert, but perhaps of different severity.
+- Simiarly, there may be other needs for uptime reporting.
+In this case you may only wish to measure probes that directly affect site usage.
 - Cepa Health can be stubbed out by simply adding a blank `healthy.txt` to the root directory of the given path.